Mario Stevenazzi

 Mario Rafael Stevenazzi Viñas (born 20 March 1965) is a Uruguayan Army general who has served as the commander in chief of the National Army of Uruguay since 1 February 2023.

 Early life and education

 Born in Las Piedras and raised in Progreso, Canelones Department, Stevenazzi comes from a family of Italian descent.
 He attended public schools in his hometown and the Minas Military Lyceum.
 He enrolled in the Uruguay Military School in 1983, and graduated in December 1986 as an Alférez of the Artillery.
-He also completed the Staff Officer Course and a bachelor's degree in military sciences from the Military Institute of Higher Studies.
+He also completed the Staff Officer Course and a bachelor's degree in military sciences from the Military Institute of Advanced Studies.